Part-Time

 An application for exemptions will only be considered from a registered student.
 Therefore you can only apply for exemptions once you have completed registration.
 Please note you must apply for exemptions before 30th September and you must discuss your application with your course co-ordinator.

-What happens on the night of registration?
+What happens on the first night ?

-Once you have been offered a place and have paid the course fee in full, you do not need to bring anything else to registration.
+Once you have been offered a place and have paid the course fee in full, you do not need to bring anything else to registration.The course usually begins on the same night as registration so students may want to bring a pen and paper.

 Can someone else register for me?